 Testing & Diagnosis

-An early diagnosis of Fabry disease is useful for many reasons, including starting symptom management, reducing the risk of further problems happening as well as early identification of other family members who may be affected.
+A diagnosis is very useful for Doctors in starting symptom management, reducing the risk of further problems happening as well as early identification of other family members who may be affected.
 Initially, a combination of the signs and symptoms may lead your doctor to think you may have Fabry disease.

 In males this can be done by taking a blood sample which is then tested to check the level of the a-galactosidase enzyme.
 If the level of the enzyme is very low a diagnosis of Fabry disease can be made.
 This test can also be used to confirm the diagnosis of Fabry disease in females, although a laboratory genetic test in which DNA is analysed is a more effective test for confirming the diagnosis in women especially where there is a family history of Fabry disease.